All Episodes

 And of course, if you don't, you're not living.

-It's all part of the uh of the whole equation.
+It's all part of the whole equation.

-So once again, it is what it is.
+So, once again, it is what it is.

-For those of you who play golf, you know what a gimme is.
+For those of you who play golf, you know what a gimme is?

-You know what a gimme is, snur.
+You know what a gimme is?

-Okay, so certainly goes in a gimme.
+Okay, so certainly goes to gimme it.

-I I play with guys three feet's good.
+I play with guys three feet's good.

-Okay, it's good.
+Okay, that's good.

 Don't actually have to put it out.

-Why don't we just say that if a team gets to the one yard line, give them the touchdown.
+Why don't we just say that if a team gets to the one-yard line, give them the touchdown.

 Eliminate the one-yard plunge play where people get hurt, maybe.

-It would take away the most dramatic plays of the game, but it would also take injuries out of the game, and that's what we're trying to do.
+Exactly, it would take away the most dramatic place of the game, but it would also take injuries out of the game.

 We're trying to make it safe.